Can I cut a neighbor’s tree overhanging my yard?

 If the tree is not interfering with your private property you can do nothing.

 However, if the tree is too big that it has branches that are overhanging into your property or posing danger, you can discuss with your neighbour to have him prune the tree.

-There are no clear guidelines on how far your neighbour’s plant should be from your house.
+There are no clear guidelines on how far your neighbor’s plant should be from your house.
+But trees that grow large and are too close to your home will need removal.
 The only available guidelines are on hedge height to control obstruction.
 Follow this link for more information on that.